-- the proposed sequence and timing of mining of each ore body within the mining lease; - the physical extent of excavations, location of stockpiles of waste rock to be handled during the Project's operation or left after mining ceases-the description should include the rate of throughput of stockpiles of product and waste rock; - the proposed progressive backfilling of excavations (if relevant); - the area disturbed at each major stage of the project.
+- the proposed sequence and timing of mining of each seam/ore body within the mining lease; - the physical extent of excavations, location of stockpiles of overburden and/or coal/mineral reject to be handled during the Project's operation or left after mining ceases-the description should include the rate of throughput of stockpiles of product, reject and overburden; - location and extent of any water management systems (eg., dams and/or ponds); - the proposed progressive backfilling of excavations; and - the area disturbed at each major stage of the project.

 Information should also be provided on the workforce numbers to be employed in the facility's operations during its various phases (construction, commissioning, operation and decommissioning) and stages with a brief description of where those people may be accommodated and/or how they will be transported to the site.
-Comment should be made on the anticipated basis of employment (permanent, contract, etc).
+Comment should be made on the anticipated basis of employment (permanent, contract, etc)